 - Line a sheet pan with foil and either spray it lightly with cooking spray or brush with olive oil.

 - Trim tough ends from asparagus and save to make soup.
 Toss the spears with a teaspoon of olive oil.

-- Peel and slice sweet potatoes very thinly (1/8th inch).
-Toss with olive oil.
+- Peel and slice sweet potatoes very thinly (⅛th inch).
+Toss with 2 teaspoons of olive oil.
 Sprinkle with salt and pepper.

 - Chop walnuts, transfer to a small bowl and combine with lemon zest, maple syrup and dill.

 - Remove skin from halibut pieces, spread opposite sides of each piece with 1 tablespoon Dijon mustard.
 Press walnut mixture on top.

 - Arrange asparagus and sweet potatoes on baking sheet and top with halibut.